03 September 2018 | Herpreet Kaur Grewal

-The Ministry of Justice has taken over the running of HMP Birmingham for an initial six-month period.
+The Ministry of Justice has taken over HMP Birmingham's prison, reports Herpreet Kaur Grewal.

 The government has stated that it will step in and temporarily take over the management of HMP Birmingham by appointing a new governor and providing additional resources for the six-month period.